-“Mommy Makeover” surgery addresses a woman’s breasts and tummy post-pregnancy in a single surgery.
-The surgery always consists of a Tummy Tuck and Breast Surgery of either a Breast Reduction, Breast Augmentation, Breast Lift alone, or with implants.
-The combination of two or three surgeries saves the patient recovery time, adds minimal additional risk, saves patient from taking more time off from work, and, in most cases, saves money.
-The school of thoughts is; if you are going to recover from a Tummy Tuck, you might as well have your breast surgery at the same time as it won’t add additional time in bed.
+The combination of 2 or 3 surgeries saves the patient recovery time, adds minimal additional risk, saves patient from taking more time off from work, and, in most cases, saves money.
+The school of thoughts is: if you are going to recover from a tummy tuck, you might as well have your breast surgery at the same time as it won’t add additional time in bed.
 We all know moms don’t have a lot of spare time!

-Our surgeons recommend that women take at least two weeks off from a desk job and at least three weeks off from from a physical job.
+Our surgeons recommend that women take at least 2 weeks off from a desk job and at least 3 weeks off from from a physically demanding job.
 Mothers of small children will need additional childcare at home during the recovery period.
 Ask your doctor for healing guidelines in advance.

 Healing from any surgery isn’t fun.
-However, arming yourself with healthy habits before Mommy Makeover surgery will keep your spirits higher, stress levels lower, and aid your body in optimum healing.
-It is important to lower your stressors, up your water intake, eat whole foods, keep your mind active, enforce positivity, keep creature comforts close by, and get fresh air during this fragile phase.
+However, arming yourself with the following healthy habits before Mommy Makeover surgery will keep your spirits higher, stress levels lower, and aid your body in optimum healing:

 Moms wear many hats which means, we are managing several things at once.
-Preparedness will keep your stress levels low.
+Preparedness will help keep your stress levels low.
 Enlist help from friends and family.
+Things to try:

 - Ask the carpool members pitch in while you are out.

 - Create a chore chart with your family before surgery.

 - Have your kids and hubby take over laundry, grocery shopping, pet care, and house cleaning.

 - Meal prep and shop beforehand so that they have quick, healthy meals at their fingertips.